DylanMeeus/springboot_jwt_blog/_posts/2016-03-04-4-ways-to-turn-customer-support-into-a-growth-factor.markdown

 Once they're ramped up, you can use in-app announcements and indicators to show that new features or other enhancements are available.
 The easiest way to keep your service at the front of a customer's mind is to be compulsively informative about changes you're making.

 [Appcues](http://appcues.com/) makes a tool strictly for designing onboarding flows that lets you do all this.
-There's no coding involved so your marketing or customer service teams can do all the work of designing onboarding themselves.
+There's no coding involved so your marketing or customer support teams can do all the work of designing onboarding themselves.
 They can add hotspots, for example, little triggered buttons that give users information depending on what they're trying to do, or flows, which add overlays that guide users through entire sequences of pages:

 ![Appcues Onboarding helpers](https://cdn.auth0.com/blog/customer-support/appcues-onboarding.png)